 If you’re sticking to a health-conscious diet, this low-carb recipe is a good one to have on hand.
 It’s luscious, soft, creamy, and absolutely guilt-free.
 With just 30 minutes in the oven, the meal is ready to serve.

 22. Reuben Dip

-Who would’ve thought leftover corned beef could be transformed into such a crowd-pleasing appetizer?
+Who would’ve thought leftover corned beef could be transformed into a crowd-pleasing appetizer suitable for all potlucks?
 In essence, Reuben dip is filled to the brim with all the flavors of a standard Reuben sandwich.
-It’s cheesy, gooey, and taste like pure bliss.
+It’s cheesy, gooey, and tastes like pure bliss.